dajiangliu/rareMETALS/README.md

 A demo R markdown file and output for the functions below can be used for test purpose:
 - Rmd file: [tutorial.Rmd](https://drive.google.com/file/d/1iwYDcc1lMyrW1zavmkMY19ujSw48zDlw/view?usp=sharing)
 - Output file: [output.pdf](https://drive.google.com/open?id=1UvjL6ogHT1Yn8ZnZT-mhwuRAy_z9pPDd)

+Some tips for running the analysis:
+- gene level test by range.group is memory intensive, if it exceeds the resource limits, you may split the input search list into smaller jobs.
+- single loci test by single.group is time consuming when you span the whole chromosome, it's suggested to run in parallel or split into smaller sub groups to make it faster.

 #### Using the rareMETALS.single function <a name=rareMETALS-single-function></a>
 rareMETALS.single function allow you to perform meta-analyses for single variant association tests.
 The summary association statistics are combined using Mantel Haenszel test statistic.